florentpoujol/Daneel/docs/docs/files/modules.md

 But component also have these requirement :

-- Component objects must provide a `New()` function that accept the game object as first argument and returns the component instance.
+- Component objects must provide a `New()` function that accept the game object as first argument, accept a second optional `params` argument of type table and returns the component instance.
 - Component objects must be the metatable of the component instances.
 - The component instances must be accessible on the game object through a property named after the component's type with the first letter lowercase.
 Ie : `gameObject.modelRenderer`, `gameObject.progressBar`.

-And optionnaly (but strongly recommended) :

-- The component constructor (the `New()` function) should allow for a second `params` argument of type table that override the default component params set in the module config.
 - The game object should be accessible on the component instance through a `gameObject` property.

 A typical (and minimal) component constructor looks like this :